 - Keeping customers notified of special promotions

 In today’s economy, your website is one of the most effective marketing tools that you have.
 However, how do you make your website work for you?
-The key to maximizing your company’s online presence is through search engine optimization, or SEO, and yes, SEO is still alive and kicking.
+The key to maximizing your company’s online presence is through search engine optimization or SEO, and yes, SEO is still alive and kicking.